haquefardeen/awesome-dot/README.md

 - [DotforDummies](https://www.dotfordummies.co/)- A comprehensive reading list for the Polkadot ecosystem.
 - [SubVT](https://subvt.io/)- SubVT (Substrate Validator Toolkit) is a native mobile application for iOS and Android phones, tablets, and wearables that provides node operators with tools that aid them in running their validators on any Substrate-based blockchain network.
 - [KusumaFly](https://kusama-fly-ksm.vercel.app/)- Kusama version of Flappy Bird
+- [Ecosystem Projects](https://substrate.io/ecosystem/projects/) - Projects and teams building with Substrate.
+- [Polkadot Stack](https://github.com/w3f/Grants-Program/blob/master/docs/polkadot_stack.md) - An `awesome list` maintained by our friends at [Web3 Foundation](https://web3.foundation/).

 ## Learning